SKRnotes/SKRnotes.github.io/README.md

 # [SKRNotes.github.io](https://skrnotes.github.io)

-This project is made using the[Yeoman Generator](https://github.com/yeoman/generator-angular).
+This project is made using the [Yeoman Generator](https://github.com/yeoman/generator-angular).
 Check it out for further useful features.
 ## Installation for Devs
-We are going to need the following: (Where[links]()are provided, please **download** them before proceeding)
+We are going to need the following: (Where [links]() are provided, please **download** them before proceeding)
 * [NodeJS](https://nodejs.org/en/) 6.11.4 LTS
   * NPM (For package installation)
 * [Ruby](https://rubyinstaller.org/downloads/) or use Homebrew (For SCSS)